tmedanovic/PathFinder/README.md

 # PathFinder
 Extendable file manager based on Windows explorer

+Please note that this project is in very early stage of development, and it's not nearly ready for everyday use.

+If you like the idea, consider contributing :)

 It has two view modes for now, but there is option to register custom views from plugin host

 Tabbed view: